A pinched nerve in your foot or ankle can feel like a sharp, burning, or tingling discomfort that just won’t go away.

 In case the pinched nerve is felt in the foot region, then a CT scan or MRI test can be performed to know the real cause and for starting the treatment as soon as possible.

-The common symptoms of a pinched nerve in the foot are:
+The common symptoms of a pinched nerve in the foot or ankle are:

 - Pain in the compression area